Workshop

 • Fostering discussion and the sharing of case studies and good practices among cultural practitioners and scholars, identifying both risks and opportunities for digital technologies to support the study, protection, safeguarding, monitoring, and accessibility of cultural heritage and experiences in a diversity of contexts;

-• Launching NOCUI, an online culture universal index to measure the scope and quality of culture digital presence and its impact on people and communities and announcing application pilot projects;
+• Launching NOCUI, an online universal index for culture that measures the scope and quality of culture’s digital presence and its impact on people and communities, with the announcement of pilot projects;

 • Identifying opportunities for and catalyzing advanced research on four key areas of inquiry:

-1. Opportunities and risks: How are digital technologies and digital transformation being used as tools to safeguard and support or destroy and undermine cultural heritage?
+1. Opportunities and risks: How are digital technologies and digital transformation being used as tools to safeguard and support or destroy and undermine arts and cultural heritage?

 2. Monitoring: How do we monitor and/or measure the presence, scope, quality, and status of digital culture and culture’s digital presence, as well as its impact on people and communities using a universal index?